stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 the host Web server.
 Any Web server that supports WSGI can host compliant applications.

 For small applications, use [Flask](http://flask.pocoo.org/).
+Like Express for Node, or Sinatra for Ruby, Flask provides the basic package of features that you need for a small Web application.

 If you need a full Model-View-Controller framework, try one of the following:

 * [Django](http://www.djangoproject.com/)
 * [Pyramid](https://trypyramid.com/)